What to Download: Must-have Apps in Argentina

 However, if you’re living here, I recommend familiarizing yourself with the train system to make getting around that much easier.

-Download Trenes Argentinos here to always have quick access to the train schedule.
+Download Trenes Argentinos here to always have quick access to the train schedule whether you’re heading to Tigre or using it on the daily.

 Like New York, you can get anything and everything delivered in Buenos Aires.